 All the young, tanned blondes with bouffants (guys love bouffants), clutching each other with one hand and cupping their drink in another in photos splashed across the sites made this kind of thing seem tolerable, almost fun.
 Still, I’m not blond.
 I don’t hit the clubs or the glitzy nightlife scene, like, ever.
 Was speed dating too cool for me?
 Will anyone actually LIKE me?
 Stop me if I sound like Carrie Bradshaw, but I was stewing; I was nervous and excited for the opportunity, but still felt like a total dork, a total desperate, single dork.
 Was I alone?
 Was I wrong?

-After scouring the Internet I found one company that promised to accommodate my inquisitiveness: SpeedLA (or, speedLAdating, depending on the pen, the personal tattoos that they give out, or the website).
+After scouring the Internet I found one company that promised to accommodate my inquisitiveness: MyCheekyDate (or, cheekydate, depending on the pen, the personal tattoos that they give out, or the website).
 They offered an intimate speed-dating environment with a genteel, British, twist.

 I thought: I like British People.
 Let’s do this.